mustafaakin/terminal-webcam/README.md

 terminal-webcam
 ===============

-a webcam that can be run on a bare terminal
+a webcam that can be run on a bare terminal, please maximize your terminals!

 setup
 -----